Rufino Pacific Tower

-Rufino Tower is designed with exterior double-glazed, unitized curtain walls that create a facade that reflects a fusion of art and function.
-Its interiors are an interplay of glass, natural stone and metal.
+Rufino Tower is designed with exterior double-glazed, unitized curtain walls that create a facade that reflects a fusion of art and function.[citation needed] Its interiors are an interplay of glass, natural stone, and metal.
 The building is the home of the Rufino family corporations, including major financial and insurance corporations.
 The Czech Embassy is also housed in the tower.

 Location

 The building is located at 6784 Ayala Avenue corner V.A.
 Rufino Street (which was also named in honor of the Rufino family) in Makati.
 The stretch of Ayala Avenue, aptly nicknamed the Wall Street of the Philippines, where Rufino Pacific Tower lies also has branches of Metrobank, Bank of the Philippine Islands, Equitable PCI Bank (now BDO), Export and Industry Bank, International Exchange Bank (now UnionBank), and East West Bank.
 The Tower hosts the city's first "green & boutique" business centre, Little Green Hub, for incubating start-up and early-stage companies in Makati.
 It also almost directly faces PBCom Tower, the tallest building in the Philippines then.
-The building has a signature all glass design, similar to Pacific Plaza Towers, the one of the tallest buildings in Bonifacio Global City, which was also developed by the Rufino family.
+The building has a signature all glass design, similar to Pacific Plaza Towers, one of the tallest buildings in Bonifacio Global City, which was also developed by the Rufino family.